 HIPAA enforcement activity reached an all-time record in 2018, according to The Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS).
 In 2018, OCR levied $28.7 million in HIPAA fines.
 This record-breaking total surpassed 2016’s $23.5 million in fines by 22%–and as if that wasn’t impressive enough, OCR also issued the single largest fine in the history of HIPAA enforcement for $16 million with Anthem Inc. in October of 2018.
 The Anthem fine nearly tripled the previous record settlement of $5.5 million in 2016, setting a new trend for heightened enforcement efforts in the years ahead.
 This recent California HIPAA fine is just another example of OCR’s dedication to HIPAA enforcement.

-Cottage Health of California was the final organization to contribute to the record-breaking year after agreeing to pay $3 million to OCR in HIPAA fines.
+Cottage Health of California was the final organization to contribute to the record-breaking year after agreeing to pay $3 million to OCR in HIPAA fines in 2018.
 Cottage Health operates four different medical institutions in California: Santa Barbara Cottage Hospital, Santa Yez Cottage Hospital, Goleta Valley Cottage Hospital, and Cottage Rehabilitation Hospital.
 Cottage Health reported two separate breaches of electronic protected health information (ePHI) to OCR, which affected over 62,500 individuals and contributed to this California HIPAA fine.

 In both cases, the breaches were related to cyber-security incidents that impacted patient privacy.
 The first breach occurred in December 2013 when ePHI on a Cottage Health server was revealed to be accessible from the internet.
 OCR’s investigation uncovered that Cottage Health failed to understand their risks and therefore, failed to implement policies and procedures to protect against those risks.
 This resulted in patient names, addresses, dates of birth, diagnoses, and other treatment conditions being made available to anyone with access to Cottage Health’s servers.